ecoflow river 2

 The 2026 Recommendation

 The River 2 is the best small power station you can buy.
-It beats the Jackery Explorer 300 Plus (LFP vs NMC, 1-hour vs 4-hour charge, more USB-C power).
-Unless you need extreme cold weather performance (Jackery wins there) or a true UPS (Anker C800), buy the River 2.
+It beats the Jackery Explorer 300 Plus on charge speed (1-hour vs 2-hour) and the older Explorer 500 on battery longevity (LFP vs NMC).
+Unless you need extreme cold weather performance (Jackery Explorer 300 Plus wins there) or a true UPS with pass-through (Anker C300), buy the River 2.

 What EcoFlow Got Right

 The River 2 is the best small power station on the market.
-At 7.7 lbs with 256Wh, 1-hour charging, and LFP battery technology, it outperforms every competitor in its class.
+At 7.7 lbs with 256Wh, 1-hour charging, and LFP battery technology, it outperforms every competitor in its class on the metrics that matter most for portable use.

 What Still Needs Work

 Single AC outlet is limiting.
-No pass-through charging is annoying.
-And X-Boost's dirty power means you can't use it for sensitive electronics without caution.
+No pass-through charging is annoying for desk use.
+And X-Boost's modified waveform means you can't use it for sensitive electronics without caution.

 The Verdict

 If you need a small, fast-charging station for drones, laptops, phones, or short CPAP nights — the River 2 is the obvious choice.
 It's not for home backup.
-But for portable power, nothing else comes close.
+But for portable power, nothing else at this size comes close.